caomw/nf-integration/README.md

 CHOLMOD, OpenEXR, and QT can typically be installed through the package manager of your Linux distribution.
 OpenMesh has to be downloaded from the given web site and compiled from source.
-The build process utilizes CMake and present no major difficulties.
+The build process utilizes CMake and presents no major difficulties.